jesswenn/Country-Search/README.md

 # Country-Europe-Search

 ## Description:
-Creating a search function with fetch:
+Creating and playing around building a simple and basic application with fetch method, using, Html, css, and javascript:
 * https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API

-Fetch data from rest country API:
+Implement and fetching data from countries Restful API, using the Fetch Method:
 * https://restcountries.eu/

 ## Dependencies